madmann91/bvh/README.md

 This library contains several construction algorithms, all parallelized using OpenMP.

- - `bvh::BinnedSahBuilder`: Top-down builder using binning to compute the SAH.
-   Fast and produces medium- to high-quality trees.
+ - `bvh::BinnedSahBuilder`: Top-down builder using binning to compute the SAH (see _On fast Construction of SAH-based Bounding Volume Hierarchies_, by I. Wald).
+Relatively fast and produces medium- to high-quality trees.
 Can be configured by setting the number of bins.
-   (see _On fast Construction of SAH-based Bounding Volume Hierarchies_, by I. Wald).
  - `bvh::SweepSahBuilder`: Top-down builder that sorts primitives on all axes and sweeps them to find the split with the lowest SAH.
 Relatively slow but produces high-quality trees.
- - `bvh::LocallyOrderedClusteringBuilder`: Bottom-up builder that produces trees by sorting primitives on a Morton curve and performing a local search to merge them into nodes.
+ - `bvh::LocallyOrderedClusteringBuilder`: Bottom-up builder that produces trees by sorting primitives on a Morton curve and performing a local search to merge them into nodes (see _Parallel Locally-Ordered Clustering for Bounding Volume Hierarchy Construction_, by D. Meister and J. Bittner).
 Very fast algorithm but produces medium-quality trees only.
    The search radius can be configured to change the quality/speed ratio.
 Additionally, the integer type used to compute Morton codes can also be changed when more precision is required.

 Those algorithms only require a bounding box and center for each primitive.